netdata/netdata/collectors/statsd.plugin/README.md

 ### synthetic statsd charts

-Using synthetic charts, you can create dedicated sections on the dashboard to render the charts.
-You can control everything: the main menu, the submenus, the charts, the dimensions on each chart, etc.
+Use synthetic charts to create dedicated sections on the dashboard to render the charts, with control over the main menu, the submenus, the charts, the dimensions on each chart, and more.

 Synthetic charts are organized in